SQUASHD/GoNAD-StudentBlog/README.md

 # GoNAD-StudentBlog

-> **WARNING**
-> This is still a work in progress.
-> While the backend is mostly finished, I'm still working on making a... good enough frontend.
-> Docker and CI/CD pipeline to come.
+**Go** CLI Utilities, **N**extJS frontend,**A**SP.NET Core Backend with **D**ockerization.
+Or `GoNAD` for short.

-Welcome to `GoNAD-StudentBlog` - the monorepo that just doesn't make sense.
+Welcome to the `GoNAD-StudentBlog` - the monorepo that just doesn't make sense, with the stack no one asked for, leveraging only half the power of NextJS and ASP.NET Core.
 Concocted in a fever dream when I got a school assignment to make an asp.net core backend with basic authorization but I wanted to go beyond the requirements.

 ## Overview

-`GoNAD-StudentBlog`: a testament to what happens when hardheadedness meets an eagerness to learn.
-I could have gone the full MVC route with ASP.NET but I wanted to experience first-hand the difficulties in making a frontend for an extant API.
+This project is testament to what happens when hardheadedness meets an eagerness to learn.
+I could have gone the full MVC route with ASP.NET but I wanted first-hand experience with the difficulties in making a frontend for an extant API.

 - `cli-utils`: Some [command-line tools made in GO](./cli-utils/) to ease my self-inflicted pain.
-Translate DTOs to TS types and check for console.logs (oops!)
+Translate C# DTOs (Data Transfer Objects) to TypeScript types for type-safety in interfacing with the api and check for console.logs (oops!)
-- `frontend`: A [NextJS frontend](./frontend/), leveraging RSC to make a seamless user experience.
+- `frontend`: A [NextJS frontend](./frontend/), leveraging RSC (React Server Components) to make a seamless user experience.
 - `backend`: A fully fledged N-layer architecture [REST API](./backend/) for a simple CRUD application.

 And why stop there?
 Why shouldn't I make it run in docker containers with a full CI/CD pipeline?